I love to hear from readers! Reach the author at firstname.lastname@example.org

 Dating Tips for the Feminist Man was originally housed at the Media Coop, and is archived here

 Do you love speculative fiction and social justice?
 Cipher is a speculative fiction novella that deals with the transformations our planet is undergoing, and the inverting and undoing of cultures of domination.
 It calls for ‘turning inside out’ the rigid walls of white supremacy, patriarchy, capitalism, and colonization.
-Cipher is currently seeking an agent and publisher.
 Learn more about Cipher here.

 Thank you for sharing!
 I love when people link to this blog and share the articles on social media.
 But I don’t like it when other websites lift content and cut and paste it into their own sites to draw traffic away.
 Visitors to my site are what helps the work feel meaningful.
 Do not republish anything from this site on another website without express written permission from the author.
 Contact me at email@example.com if you’d like to propose a collaboration.